benhunter/MageZero/README.md

 For one, unlike Chess, MTG has many different type of decision points. (priority, choosing targets, ordering triggers, attacking etc.) This is why we use a special policy head for each one, since all of these decisions can be game swinging and are highly learnable.

-We also don't use and Dirchlet noise or temp sampling like the original AlphaZero authors did.
-Instead we found we were able to get stable network progression by increasing search depth since MTG already has a lot of inherent randomness.
+We also don't use and Dirichlet noise or temp sampling like the original AlphaZero authors did.
+Instead, we found we were able to get stable network progression by increasing search depth since MTG already has a lot of inherent randomness.

-Another key difference was using a discount factor on the terminal label + blending it with the root Q value for more stable value targets for the network as employed by Muzero authors.
+Another key difference was using a TD-style discounting blend between intermediate MCTS root scores, and the next value target.
+This is much more stable than terminal only and stays bounded for MCTS. ($0.9 \leq \lambda \leq 0.95$ )

 $$
-v_{\text{target}}
-= (1-\lambda)S_{\text{root}}
+y_N = z
-+
-\lambda\gamma^{T}z_T
 $$

+$$
+y_i = \lambda\, y_{i+1} + (1 - \lambda)\, h_i
+$$

 we also use a special blend for learning opponent playstyle when playing against other types of AI (eg minimax).
 We use the MCTS visits the agent had for the opponent at that node + K virtual visits for the observed action:

 $$
 \tilde N(s,a) = N_{\text{pred}}(s,a) + k [a = a_{\text{obs}}]
-\quad,\qquad
+\quad
+$$
+$$
+\qquad
 \pi_{\text{opp}}(a \mid s) = \frac{\tilde N(s,a)}{\sum_b \tilde N(s,b)}
 $$